 This is because birth injury attorneys typically work on what is known as a contingency fee basis.
 With this fee structure, the attorney will represent your case and even pay for all of the expenses associated with the case on their own.

-The attorney will receive a payment if they are able to obtain a settlement or award for your cases.
+The attorney will only receive a payment if they’re able to obtain a settlement or award for your case.
 That payment will amount to a percentage of the total payment award.
-In the event that you don’t receive a financial award for your case, you will not owe your attorney anything.
+So in the event that you don’t receive a financial award for your case, you won’t owe your attorney anything.

-If you are in need of an experienced birth injury attorney, contact Brown Trial Firm today.
-We have an excellent track record of winning birth injury cases, and we’re willing to fight for you and your child’s rights.
-What’s more, we serve clients nationwide.
+If you’re in need of an experienced birth injury attorney, contact Brown Trial Firm today.
+Attorney Laura Brown has many years of experience in birth injury law, and her practice focuses solely on birth injury claims.
+Laura has an excellent track record of winning birth injury cases and helping families like yours get the compensation they deserve.
+What’s more, she serves clients nationwide.

 Contact us today for your free consultation.